City Seeking Members for Boards and Commissions

 Openings available on five essential Boards & Commissions

-The City of Somerville is seeking to fill vacancies on eight essential boards and commissions appointed by the Mayor and coordinated by the Mayor’s Office of Strategic Planning and Community Development.
+The City of Somerville is seeking to fill vacancies on essential boards and commissions appointed by the Mayor and coordinated by the Mayor’s Office of Strategic Planning and Community Development.
 Boards and commissions offer an opportunity for community members with a range of experience, skills, expertise, and perspectives to share their talents and insights with their community.
-The Mayor’s office will be accepting applications for the open positions through Monday, August 5, 2019.
+The Mayor’s office will be accepting applications for the open positions through Monday, July 6, 2020.

 The city seeks a Somerville resident with an interest in the implementation of SomerVision goals, including job creation, development of market rate and affordable housing, and the advancement of open space and multi-modal transportation strategies.
 A background in architecture, landscape architecture, urban design, urban planning, and/or land use law is beneficial, but not required.
 Applicants should be prepared to provide constructive input into zoning amendments and development proposals including multiple large-scale developments in the City.